Chapter 19 Debugging and Testing

 run_simulation( some_parameters )

-Now, when run_simulation() eventually calls gen_dat the script will stop, and you can see exactly what was passed to gen_dat and also then walk through gen_dat line by line to see what is going on.
+Now, when run_simulation() eventually calls gen_dat the script will stop, and you can see exactly what was passed to gen_dat and also then walk through gen_dat line by line to see what it does.

 When writing functions, especially those that take a lot of parameters, it is often wise to include stopifnot() statements at the top to verify the function is getting what it expects.
 These are sometimes called “assert statements” and are a tool for making errors show up as early as possible.
 For example, look at this (fake) example of generating data with different means and variances